Carcosa Seri Negara: Carcosa

 The Carcosa mansion was built in 1896–1897 as the official residence of Sir Frank Swettenham, the first British High Commissioner of the then Resident-General of the Federated Malay States.
 It was designed by Arthur Benison Hubback under instruction from the State Engineer of Selangor's Public Work Department, Charles Edwin Spooner, and sometimes also credited to Arthur Charles Alfred Norman.

 According to a letter he wrote in 1936, Swettenham chose the name Carcosa from the name of a mythical city in the horror short story collection The King in Yellow.
 Swettenham assumed the word was a portmanteau of two Italian words, cara and casa, intended to mean "desirable dwelling".

 Seri Negara

-Seri Negara ('Beautiful Country' in Malay), was originally known as the Governor's Residence when it was opened in 1913 as the official guest house of Governor of the Straits Settlement.
+Seri Negara ("Country's Glory" in Malay), was originally known as the Governor's Residence when it was opened in 1913 as the official guest house of Governor of the Straits Settlement.
 It was later known as the King's House.